How Does God Impute His Righteousness to Us? (Orthodox Perspective)

 What Does “Impute” Mean in Theology?

-The term “imputation” carries a specific theological meaning, particularly within Western Christian traditions, though its usage and interpretation vary significantly across denominational boundaries.
+The term “imputation” carries specific theological meaning, particularly within Western Christian traditions, though its usage and interpretation vary significantly across denominational boundaries.

 Forensic Understanding – “Impute” (Greek logizomai) means “to reckon,” “to credit,” or “to account.”